mishelashala/zettelkasten/reference/Databases.md

 ##### A candidate key is a minimal superkey

 "[...] if you remove any of the columns from the superkey, it won't be a superkey anymore."

 Rod Stephens, Beginning Database Design Solutions, p53

+##### Candidate Key vs Unique Key

+"A _unique key_ is a superkey that is used to uniquely identify the rows in a table.
+The difference between a unique key and any other candidate key is in how it is used.
+A candidate key _could_ be used to identify rows if you wanted it to, but a unique key is used to constraint the data."

+Rod Stephens, Beginning Database Design Solutions, p53